-Dr. Harold G. Kaufman is Professor of Management and Academic Director of the Organizational Behavior, Systems and Analytics graduate program in the Department of Technology Management and Innovation at the New York University Polytechnic School of Engineering.
+Dr. Harold G. Kaufman is Professor Emeritus and Research Professor in the Department of Technology Management and Innovation at the New York University Tandon School of Engineering (formerly Polytechnic).
+As Professor of Management, Dr. Kaufman served as Academic Director of the MS in Organizational Behavior, Systems and Analytics (OBSA) program.
 He established this graduate program as a unique and pioneering curriculum integrating the management of people, organizations, technology and analytics.
-He has kept the program, as well as the annual conferences he initiated in Human Capital Innovation in Technology & Analytics, at the cutting edges of technology in HRIS, talent management, work engagement, human capital engineering and data analytics.
-In addition, he established and served as Academic Director of the Department’s Master’s programs in Israel, which have over 1500 graduates, many in executive positions, especially in high-tech industry.
+Dr. Kaufman kept the program, as well as the annual conferences he initiated in Human Capital Innovation in Technology and Analytics, at the cutting edges of technology in HRIS, talent management, work engagement, human capital engineering and data analytics.
+Co-sponsors of his annual conferences have included Accenture, ADP, Mercer, SAP and Towers Watson, to name a few.
+In addition to Dr. Kaufman’s activities in New York, he established and served as Academic Director of the Department’s Master’s programs in Israel, which have over 1500 graduates, many in executive positions, especially in high-tech industry.

-Dr. Kaufman specializes in the study of the utilization, obsolescence and career development of engineers and other technical professionals.
-He has reported his research in numerous publications, including three books, the first one receiving recognition as advancing the state of knowledge in the field.
-His research has been supported by grants from NSF, NIMH, USDOL, Alfred P. Sloan Foundation and Ford Foundation.
-In addition to his work at Polytechnic, Dr. kaufman had a research appointment at the Hebrew University as well as a Visiting research Scholar position at the Technion – Israel Institute of Technology.
+In his research, Dr. Kaufman specialized in the study of utilization, obsolescence and career development of engineers and other knowledge workers.
+He has reported his research in numerous conferences and publications, including three books.
+His first book, Obsolescence and Professional Career Development, received recognition by the Harvard Business School as advancing the state of knowledge in the field.
+Dr. Kaufman’s research has been supported by grants from the National Science Foundation and other Federal agencies (e.g., NIMH, USDOL) as well as from non-governmental sources, such as the Alfred P. Sloan Foundation and Ford Foundation.
+These grants were instrumental in establishing his research program in Science, Technology & Human Resources (STAHR).
+In addition to his work in New York, Dr. Kaufman had a Post-Doctoral research appointment at the Hebrew University of Jerusalem as well as a Visiting Scholar position at the Technion – Israel Institute of Technology.

 Dr. Kaufman is a Founding Member of the American Society for Engineering Management.
 He also helped establish the Technology and Innovation Management as well as Careers Divisions of the Academy of Management, serving on Committees as well as evaluator of papers for these Divisions.

-* The PolySHRM chapter has been awarded the Superior Merit Award by SHRM for its innovative activities almost every year since its founding by Dr. Kaufman in 1987.
+* The PolySHRM chapter has been awarded the Superior Merit Award by national SHRM for its innovative activities almost every year since its founding by Dr. Kaufman in 1987.
 This is a record among student chapters in the New York area.
-In 2011 as well as 2008, the PolySHRM chapter was selected as one of the 10 most outstanding in the U.S. In addition, many of its officers have received the coveted Sherman Award from HRNY, the New York chapter of SHRM.
-PolySHRM provides leadership and team development opportunities for its members as well as helping the career development of Polytechnic students in engineering and other technical disciplines.
+In 2011 as well as 2008, the PolySHRM chapter was selected as one of the 10 most outstanding in the U.S. In addition, many of its officers have received the coveted Sherman Award from the New York chapter of SHRM.
+PolySHRM provides leadership and team development opportunities for its members as well as helping the career development of students in various areas of management, engineering and other disciplines.